-This brief asked to craft a typeface that both conceptually and literally showed off a chosen location - my choice being the Itsukushima Shrine on Miyajima Island, Japan.
+This brief asked to craft a typeface that both conceptually and literally show a chosen location - mine being the Itsukushima Shrine on Miyajima Island, Japan.

 Henry Gadsdon / Brief by Studio Buchanan / 2021

-Researching the 12th Century architecture that the iconic ‘Torii Gate’ is known for, I used this aspect of the Shrine to build a coherent, and more contemporary, foundation to build letterforms from, rather than a more traditionally Japanese alternative.
-This ties into the monolinear style, highlighting the departure from sterotypical Japanese typography.
+Researching the 12th Century architecture that the iconic ‘Torii Gate’ is known for, I used this aspect of the Shrine to build a coherent, more contemporary, foundation to build letterforms from, rather than a more traditional alternative.
+This ties better into the monolinear style, to show a departure from sterotypical Japanese typography.

-To better consider the scope and general usage of this typeface, this is packaging for a traditional saké bottle to be sold at the landmark, utilising imagery of the gate through the simplicity of the letter ‘M’.
-It definitely suits its purpose of being a display typeface, considering the monolinear style it’s been created in.
+To better convey the scope and usage of this typeface, this packaging for a traditional saké to be sold at the landmark utilises the simplicity of the ‘M’ and what it represents.
+It suits its purpose of being a display typeface, considering it’s monolinear style.